Impactful Client Appreciation, Reviews, and Reputation Management: Your Guide to Referral Growth

 - Opening: “Happy home anniversary.
 It has been a full year since we handed you those keys.”

-- Memory: “I still remember you talking about that patio and how many evenings you wanted out there.”
+- Memory: “I still remember you talking about how much you wanted to enjoy that patio.”

 Channel notes and timing

-- Block fifteen minutes so the call never feels rushed.
+- Block enough time so the call does not feel rushed.

-- Have market notes ready in case they ask about values or rates.
+- Have basic market notes ready if they ask about value.

 The Short List: Budget Levels and Time Requirements

 You do not need a luxury budget to run a serious appreciation program.
-You do need consistency, clear caps, and a plan that matches your capacity.
-Use these two benchmark tiers as starting points over a ninety day window.
+You need consistency, clear caps, and a plan that matches your transaction volume.
+Use these tiers as planning ranges, not guarantees.

-Cadence: Run the full seven step track but keep physical mail to one piece per quarter and one experience style gift at the one year mark.
+Cadence: Run the full seven-step track, but keep physical mail to one piece per quarter and reserve larger experience gifts for the one-year mark.

-Time: About one hour per week for the agent and one hour per week for a virtual assistant to manage tags, sequences, and orders.
+Time: About one hour per week for the agent and one hour per week for an assistant or vendor.

-Time: Around half an hour per week for the agent, with three or more hours per week for a VA or vendor to manage gifting, review capture, and print.
+Time: Around thirty minutes per week for the agent, with three or more hours per week for delegated logistics.

 What Matters Most: KPIs for Reputation Velocity

 You cannot improve what you do not measure.
-In this system, the most important numbers are the ones that show how quickly and how strongly client sentiment turns into reviews and referrals.
-Treat the benchmarks below as target ranges, not promises.
+In this system, the most useful numbers show whether client sentiment is turning into reviews, repeat conversations, and referrals.
+Treat the benchmarks below as planning targets to review against your own market, client base, and follow-up consistency.

 | Category | Metric | Good | Great | Elite |